Back to blog

 The POST endpoint contract

 When a Gmail or Yahoo user clicks the native 'Unsubscribe' link, the receiver's server (not the user's browser) sends a POST request to your URL.
 There is no human in the loop and no chance to show a confirmation page.
+If you need to inspect a live header block first, use the free header analyzer.

 What receivers sendhttp